schneidermichael/cloudia-ui/README.md

 ## Docker

 Run `npm run docker:build` to create a image.
-To create a container use `docker run -p 8093:80 -d --name angular-cloudia-frontend angular-cloudia-frontend`.
-To start or stop the container manually we can use these commands: `docker start angular-cloudia-frontend` and `docker stop angular-cloudia-frontend`.
+To create a container use `docker run -p 8093:80 -d --name cloudia-ui cloudia-ui:latest`.
+To start or stop the container manually we can use these commands: `docker start cloudia-ui` and `docker stop cloudia-ui`.